How to correct a laid paper

 Withdrawing and re-laying a paper

-If the decision is taken to re-lay a withdrawn paper, government organisations should ensure that the re-laid version has a new ISBN.
-If a Command Paper is withdrawn and re-laid, then government organisations should request a new Command Paper number from The National Archives as well.
-If a House of Commons Paper has been withdrawn and re-laid, then the Journal Office should be consulted on whether a new HC number is required.
+If the paper is a Command Paper, a new Command Paper number will be needed from The National Archives.
+If a House of Commons Paper, ask the Journal Office if a new HC number is required.

-The application of a new ISBN and paper number will help users to distinguish between the different versions of the paper.
+A new ISBN and paper number will help users identify the paper’s different versions.

-In addition, a re-laid version of a paper should contain additional text on the title page explaining briefly that it is a new version of a previously laid and withdrawn document.
+The re-laid version may also need additional text on the title page to explain that it is a new version of a previously laid and withdrawn document.
+The Journal Office can advise on this.

-The framework provides services to support this process, including replacement bibliographic data.
+The framework supplier provides services to support this process, including replacement bibliographic data.

 Costs to correct a paper

-If the error is the fault of the government organisation, it will be liable for any additional costs involved.
-If the error is the fault of a supplier then it will be liable for the costs involved.
+If the error is the fault of the paper’s authoring organisation, the organisation will be liable for any additional costs involved.
+If the error is the fault of a supplier, then it will be liable for the costs involved.

-It is the responsibility of the authoring organisation to check the final proof of a paper and approve it for laying and publication.
+It is the responsibility of the authoring organisation to check the paper’s final proofs and approve for laying and publication.